 - Mass Dispel - Also self descriptive, removes debuffs from up to 5 players within the radius, excellent for clearing large amounts of debuffs on the raid.

 - Spirit of Redemption - While this is not an actively cast spell, this form allows you to cast any spells for no cost for the duration when triggered.
 Take this time to cast your highest healing and most expensive spells to ensure your raid is in a manageable position before it fades.

-Your playstyle in Legion revolves around making the fullest use of your Holy Words, while the rest of your spells revolve around them, benefiting your Holy Words through cooldown reduction to increase your throughput, along with additional talents and spells that are to be used on cooldown.
+Your playstyle in BfA revolves around making the fullest use of your Holy Words, while the rest of your Holy Priest rotation revolves around them, benefiting your Holy Words through cooldown reduction to increase your throughput, along with additional talents and spells that are to be used on cooldown.

 NOTE: These are guidelines for a general priority under general circumstances, this is to give you an idea of what priority you put on casting which spells and why you cast them, situations and encounters can vary.General Priority of Dungeon Healing

 - Cast Holy Word: Serenity on cooldown (if target is around 50% health).

 - Cast Holy Word: Sanctify on cooldown (if hitting entire group and it will be effective).